SDG&E offers cold-weathertips for saving energy, money.

 • When using the home furnace, lower the thermostat 3 degrees to 5 degrees (health permitting) and turn it off when not at home.
 This can help save up to 20 percent on heating costs.

-• Check the furnace filter monthly and clean or replace it, per manufacturer’s recommendations, to save up to 2 percent on heating costs.
+• Check the furnace filter monthly and clean or replace it, per manufacture’s recommendations, to save up to 2 percent on heating costs.
+This is particularly important this year due to ash and soot from the recent fires.

-• Caulk and weatherstrip drafty doors and windows to save up to 5 percent on heating costs.
+• Caulk and weather-strip doors and windows to save up to 5 percent on heating costs.

 • Use an extra blanket and turn down the furnace thermostat at night as the weather turns cooler.